Satshabad/Matrix-Mult-Analysis/README.md

-# project1

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Matrix Multiplication Analysis for Advanced Algorithms class

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Satshabad

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.